Shape-Texture Debiased Neural Network Training

 Though biased representations weaken the overall classification accuracy, surprisingly, we find they are highly complementary to each other.
 We first visualize the attended image regions of biased models, via Class Activation Mapping~\citep{zhou2016learning}, in Figure~\ref{fig:pred_comp2}.
 As we can see here, the shape-biased model and the texture-biased model concentrate on different cues for predictions.
 For instance, on the leftmost tabby cat image, the shape-biased model mainly focuses on the cat head, while the texture-biased model mainly focuses on the lower body and the front legs of the cat.
 Such attention mechanisms are correlated to their learned representations---the shape-biased model extracts the shape of the cat head as an important signal for predictions, while the texture-biased model relies on the texture information of cat fur for predictions.

-As different cues are picked by shape-biased models and texture-biased models, a more concrete observation is they are good/bad at classifying quite different object categories.
-As showed in Figure~\ref{fig:pred_comp3}, the shape-biased model is good at recognizing objects whose shape structure is representative like \emph{obelisk}, but is bad at recognizing objects whose shape is uninformative or almost indistinguishable from other categories like \emph{fur coat}.
-Similarly, the texture-biased model can effectively recognize objects with unique texture patterns like \emph{brain coral} but may fail to recognize objects with unpredictable texture like \emph{trolleybus} (as people can paint its side body with different advertisements).
+As distinct cues are picked by shape-biased/texture-biased models, a more concrete observation is they are good/bad at classifying quite different object categories.
+As showed in Figure~\ref{fig:pred_comp3}, the shape-biased model is good at recognizing objects with representative shape structure like \emph{obelisk}, but is bad at recognizing objects whose shape is uninformative or almost indistinguishable from others like \emph{fur coat}.
+Similarly, the texture-biased model can effectively recognize objects with unique texture patterns like \emph{brain coral} but may fail to recognize objects with unpredictable texture like \emph{trolleybus} (as its side body can be painted with different advertisements).